boardude/Flockr-Project/sdlc_planning/sdlc_files/user_stories.md

 * Can move existing channels inside channel groups
 * Can move existing channels out of channel groups
 * Can create new channels inside channel groups
+* A group are only visible to the user who created it

 ### **User story 1.2** ###
 As a user of channel groups, I want to name the groups myself so that I can better organise channels by naming their categories (ex: Work, School, Friends, etc.).
 ### *Task 1.2* ###
 Add ability for channel group names to be user-defined.
 ### *UAC 1.2 - rule-based* ###
-* Channel groups have default names
+* Channel groups have names
-* Creator of the channel group can change its name from default to a custom string
+* Creator channel groups can set its name

 </br>